Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

     print("Patient has name: %\n", name); // => Patient has name: Johnson }
 ```
 Line (1) tells us Patient can use the namespace of Person.
-That's why in line (2) we don't need to use Person in order to access the `name` field.
+That's why in line (2) (where we normally would write pat1.pe.name) we don't need to use Person in order to access the `name` field.
 Line (3) shows us that we can even use pat1 as a namespace.
 The keyword using lets you import namespaces, as we did with enums. `pe` is not a keyword here, it can be replaced by any other word, for example `using person: Person`.
 Instead of declaration (1B), we could have written line (4), so that we could use the fields of pat1 without writing pat1.field, just write field.
 **using** allows us to refer to a contained struct's members without referencing that struct.
 It allows you to bring the member variables of a struct into the scope of another struct (like sub-classing but no methods/overriding) or a proc (like a method but more flexible, see ??).